Do you have tooth damage? Are there minor imperfections impacting the beauty of your natural smile?

 Some patients report temporary tooth sensitivity after cosmetic tooth bonding treatment.
 However, this sensitivity only lasts for a couple of hours.
 Be aware that patients with underlying dental issues will feel more sensitive than those without these problems.

-Dental Veneers vs Tooth Bonding
+Dental Veneers vs. Tooth Bonding

-Many patients are curious which treatment is better, porcelain veneers or dental bonding.
+Many patients are curious about which treatment is better, porcelain veneers or dental bonding.
 The answer depends on what you are trying to accomplish.
 Both treatment options have different pros and cons.

 Dental Bonding FAQs